-Top tips and considerations to help you create a new business or expand your operations in the UAE
+Top tips and considerations to help you create a new business or expand your operations in the UAE.

 First things first: Before you decide to quit your day job and to follow your entrepreneurial dreams, there are a few things to consider for starting a company in Dubai.

 Once you have researched your idea and the state of the market, it’s essential you create a sound business plan.
 A business plan can help guide you in the right direction.
 Not to mention a sound business plan will be required by the licensing authorities and banks.
-Unfortunately, many new business owners overlook this step and end up having to create their plans in haste.
-It’s important to have a strong business plan in place from day one.
-Furthermore, a business plan is a continuous work in progress and new businesses should periodically review this in line with commercial aims and objectives.

 There are many variables involved when deciding on the right company structure for your Dubai company.
-Foreign entities wanting to perform a business in the UAE can establish a formal permanent presence by seeking the help of a registered corporate service provider.
+Foreign entities wanting to perform a business in the UAE can establish a permanent presence by seeking the help of a registered corporate service provider.

 A foreign entity may be licensed by:

 Certain industries and business areas may require you to trade within a particular free zone.
 For example, the Dubai International Financial Centre (DIFC) is predominantly used for business activities related to financial services.
-Therefore, your business activity will be restricted to a particular free zone.

 In order to complete a company set-up in Dubai, a business address needs to be attached to the trade license.
-Even if you do not require office space, your business must fulfill this company setup requirement.
+Even if you do not require office space, your business must fulfil this company setup requirement.

 The amount of time it will take you to set up or expand your operations to Dubai will vary based on the following factors:

 The answer to this question depends on where the new company will be incorporated.
-Most free zone companies can be set up remotely by the shareholder(s) signing the required free zone authorization forms.
+Most free zone companies can be set up remotely by the shareholder(s) signing the required free zone authorisation forms.
 However, Dubai mainland companies require shareholder(s) to sign the company Memorandum of Association.
-However, with a bespoke Power of Attorney this can authorize a person to act on your behalf to complete the company set-up from start to finish saving you the time and expense of travelling to the UAE.
+However, with a bespoke Power of Attorney this can authorise a person to act on your behalf to complete the company set-up from start to finish saving you the time and expense of travelling to the UAE.

 Documentation requirements will vary depending on where the company is incorporated (i.e., mainland and free zone), and the company set-up structure and type.
 The requirements will be different for a wholly owned subsidiary, branch, and representative offices.
 Documentation will also vary according to the company shareholding.
 For example, if the company is being held by individual(s) and/or corporate shareholders.
 In most cases, the minimum documentation requirements from the shareholder(s) are a valid passport copy and proof of residential address.